Birch-san/juicysfplugin/README.md

 Or any output device that you can hear audio through.

 Input audio device doesn't matter.
 We only use MIDI as input.
-Ignore the warning about feedback.
-There is no feedback loop (no audio is input).

 <img width="515" alt="image" src="https://user-images.githubusercontent.com/6141784/37062266-d723c984-218d-11e8-9ded-9dc5eb701199.png">